TanakitkornK/Tachometer_Arduino/README.md

 * Power Bank (power source for using the arduino independent from a computer)
 * 16x2 LCD display (display info.)

-This code detects magnet and compute the elapsed time between two magnet detections.
+This code detects a magnet and computes the elapsed time between two magnet detections.
 The frequency in Hz is computed and converted into RPM.
-However, the RPM is set to zero if the magnet is not detected for over a period of time.
+However, the RPM is set to zero if the magnet is not detected for over a specified period of time.

 **The device can work in 2 modes:**
 * Connected to a computer and display the RPM reading on the serial monitor